sourcery-ai-experiments/blog.nathanv.me/content/posts/corncob-football/index.md

 ```

 These results are very promising.
 At an optimal 45 degree angle, a good throw
-could chunk a corncob over 150 meters, 138.76% farther!
+could chuck a corncob over 150 meters, 138.76% farther!
 And our analysis has tended
-to be a bit conservative, so the actual results may even be farther!
+to be a bit conservative, so the actual results may even be better!

 ### Catching Feasibility

 An important question you may be wondering is "How feasible is it to actually
 *catch* a corncob flying at you?"
 Well, as an engineering student, I can't
 catch a regular football to save my life.
 I was also unable to convince
-any of friends to stand in a field and let me throw corncobs at them, and
+any of my friends to stand in a field and let me throw corncobs at them, and
 I doubt I could catch any 80 mph corncobs thrown at me.
 Therefore, I'll
 consider this as "equivalent".